Optimization with Constraint Learning: A Framework and Survey: General Description of Framework

 \subsection{Step 4: Resolution of the Optimization Model}

 Once the predictive model has been used to learn the difficult-to-model constraint, it will need to be embedded into the rest of the optimization problem.
-Figure \ref{fig:step4} gives a graphical overview of this step.
-Recall that the predictive model $\bm{h}(\mathord{\cdot})$ in \eqref{eqn:step1Epred} may not be easy to add as a constraint, and may need to be encoded in a such a way that it can be handled by commercial or conventional solvers.
+Recall that the predictive model $\hat{\bm{h}}(\mathord{\cdot})$ in \eqref{eqn:step1Epred} may not be easy to add as a constraint and may need to be encoded in such a way that it can be handled by commercial or conventional solvers.
 This however depends on the type of model used, as a linear or quadratic function can be embedded more easily than a neural network for example.
-The integration of the learned constraints is often not trivial, and may result in a significant reformulation of the model, while trying not to affect its predictive performance.
+The integration of the learned constraints is often not trivial and may result in a significant reformulation of the model.
 If possible, the predictive model may be incorporated either by providing gradients directly to the solver, or by reformulating it such that it becomes linear, convex, conic, etc., and can more readily be incorporated into the optimization problem.
 If desired, the optimization models may be modified to take into account any uncertainty measures provided by the predictive models.
+A successful embedding can also include providing additional information (such as bounds) to the solver of choice in order to facilitate a more efficient solution process.
+A successful embedding should make it possible to take full advantage of the optimization solver's capabilities.
 A deeper look at the various methods used in the literature to encode predictive models is given in Section \ref{sec:modelResolveReview}.

-In addition to encoding the learned constraints in a manner that the solver can exploit, a successful embedding can also include providing additional information (such as bounds) to the solver of choice in order to facilitate a more efficient solution process.
-Not only is it necessary to encode the learned constraints in a manner that the solver can handle, a successful embedding should also make it possible to take full advantage of the optimization solver's capabilities.